NBISweden/workshop-reproducible-research/pages/git/git-8-conflicts.md

   from our previous work, then to `1.8`, `1.6` and, finally, followed by a merge where the version was set to `1.6`.

-> **Note** <br>
+!!!
+Note
-> While the example we've used here is from a collaborative setting, conflicts
-> also arise when you are working alone.
-They usually happen when you have
-> several feature branches that you want to merge into `main` and you've
-> forgot to keep all branches up-to-date with each other.
+    While the example we've used here is from a collaborative setting, conflicts also arise when you are working alone.
+They usually happen when you have several feature branches that you want to merge into `main` and you've forgot to keep all branches up-to-date with each other.

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> We learned about how conflicting commits can happen and how to deal with
-> them by inspecting the affected files and looking for the source of the
+    We learned about how conflicting commits can happen and how to deal with them by inspecting the affected files and looking for the source of the conflict.
-> conflict.